CZ-NIC/fred-docs/README.md

 # FRED Documentation

-This documentation aids the users of the [Free Registry for ENUM and Domains](https://fred.nic.cz), the domain name registry software developed by CZ.NIC.
+This documentation aids users of the [Free Registry for ENUM and Domains](https://fred.nic.cz), the domain name registry software developed by CZ.NIC.